aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/abstracttextloadoptions/_index.md

 ```

 Indicates whether ignoring useless shapes.

+**Remarks**

 Only works for xlsx,xlsb, and xlsm files.
 There are many overlapping identical shapes which are useless in some files, we can ingore them when loading files.

 **Returns:**
 boolean